vectordotdev/vector/docs/setup/getting-started/sending-your-first-event.md

 # Sending Your First Event

 This is a "Hello World" style guide that walks through sending your first [event][docs.event] through Vector.
-It designed to be followed locally, making it quick and easy.
+It's designed to be followed locally, making it quick and easy.
 We'll start with the simplest of examples: accepting an event via the [`stdin` source][docs.stdin_source], and then printing it out via the [`console` sink][docs.console_sink].